Mikheil Saakashvili: Personal life

 Saakashvili is married to Dutch linguist Sandra Roelofs, whom he met in Strasbourg in 1993.
 The couple have two sons, Eduard and Nikoloz.

 A few days before Saakashvili's October 2021 return to Georgia he recorded a video on Facebook with Ukrainian MP Yelyzaveta Yasko in which they disclosed they were having a romantic relationship.
 A few days later Yasko remarked that Sandra Roelofs was Saakashvili's "ex-wife".
 There had been no media reports that Saakashvili and his spouse Roelofs had divorced.
-Roelofs had been "caught by surprise" by Yasko's and Saakashvili's video announcement and remarked on Facebook (on 7 October 2021) that "its form was absolutely unacceptable."
-On 31 December 2021, Saakashvili recognized to have an extramarital daughter, Elis-Maria, with singer Sofia Nizharadze calling her "my most lovely girl and youngest child".
+Roelofs had been "caught by surprise" by Yasko's and Saakashvili's video announcement and remarked on Facebook on 7 October that "its form was absolutely unacceptable."
+On 31 December of the same year, Saakashvili recognized to have an extramarital daughter, Elis-Maria, with singer Sofia Nizharadze calling her "my most lovely girl and youngest child".
+On 1 June 2023 Yasko revealed that she and Saakashvili had become parents, the gender and birthdate of the baby were not announced.
+At the time of birth Saakashvili was imprisoned.

 Apart from his native Georgian, Saakashvili speaks fluent English, French, Russian and Ukrainian, and has some command of Ossetian and Spanish.
 Some non-Georgian sources spell Saakashvili's first name using the Russian spelling, Mikhail.
 In Georgia, he is commonly known as Misha, a hypocorism for Mikheil.
 Saakashvili enjoys exercise and has in the past often been seen in public on his bicycle.

 Appraisal

 In the 2010 study Competitive Authoritarianism: Hybrid Regimes After the Cold War, political scientists Steven Levitsky and Lucan A. Way cite various media and human rights reports to describe Saakashvili's Georgia as a "competitive authoritarian" (i.e., a formally democratic but essentially non-democratic) state.

 Saakashvili's government has been lauded by the World Bank for making "striking improvements" in the fight against corruption.
-In addition, the US State Department noted that during 2005 "the government amended several laws and increased the amount of investigations and prosecutions reducing the amount of abuse and ill-treatment in pre-trial detention facilities".
+In addition, the US State Department noted that in 2005 "the government amended several laws and increased the amount of investigations and prosecutions reducing the amount of abuse and ill-treatment in pre-trial detention facilities".
 The status of religious freedom also improved due to increased investigation and prosecution of those harassing followers of non-traditional faiths.

 The scrupulousness of Patarkatsishvili's political opposition toward the Georgian president has been questioned by the Jamestown Foundation's political analyst Vladimir Socor who attributed the businessman's discontent to Saakashvili's anti-corruption reforms, which "had severely curtailed Patarkatsishvili's scope for doing business in his accustomed, post-Soviet 1990s-style ways."
 Patarkatsishvili—who had fled the Russian authorities after allegations of fraud—was called "a state criminal" by Saakashvili, who accused him of treason while refusing to admit to any of his accusations.

 Saakashvili was portrayed by Cuban-American Hollywood actor Andy García in the 2010 Hollywood film 5 Days of War by Finnish-American film director Renny Harlin.
 The film tells the story of Saakashvili and the events during the Russo-Georgian War.